 FAQ - Answers to your most frequently asked questions:

-Is tourism allowed in Barcelona at the present time?
+Is tourism allowed in Barcelona at the moment?

-Is it possible to do a PCR test at Barcelona El Prat Airport?
+Can I do covid Testing at Barcelona El Prat Airport?

 I have been vaccinated against Covid-19, can I travel to Spain more easily?